 Bass without buzz

 A setup with both a home theatre speaker and a subwoofer is called 3.1.
-The “3” represents the three channels of the speaker—left, right, and center—and the “.1” represents the addition of the subwoofer.
+The “3” represents the three channels of the speaker—left, right, and centre—and the “.1” represents the addition of the subwoofer.

 Connect two rear speakers for 5.1 surround sound

-When you add two matching speakers (Sonos One, One SL, or the new Sonos Five) to your home theatre setup, you allow the sound to completely expand to its full potential.
+When you add two matching rear speakers to your home theatre setup, you allow the sound to completely expand to its full potential.
 You’ll discover new elements of songs you’ve been listening to your entire life.
 And you’ll find yourself completely enveloped in what you watch.
 You can even control whether the rear speakers provide full sound or ambient sound when you’re playing music.

-Shop rear surrounds and 5.1 Surround Sets here.
+Shop rear surrounds and Immersive Sets here.

-One of the tricky parts of adding rear speakers to a home theater setup is where to place them.
+One of the tricky parts of adding rear speakers to a home theatre setup is where to place them.
 We’ve made it easy with a variety of speaker stands and mounts.
 Choose what works best for your viewing room here.